danielgustafsson/pgci/src/backend/storage/lmgr/README-SSI.md

 committed without writing, even though it was not explicitly declared to be READ ONLY.)

-          o We can more aggressively clean up conflicts, predicate locks, and SSI transaction information.
+  - We can more aggressively clean up conflicts, predicate locks, and SSI transaction information.

 * We allow a READ ONLY transaction to "opt out" of SSI if there are no READ WRITE transactions which could cause the READ ONLY transaction to ever become part of a "dangerous structure" of overlapping transaction dependencies.

 * We allow the user to request that a READ ONLY transaction wait until the conditions are right for it to start in the "opt out" state described above.
 We add a DEFERRABLE state to transactions, which is specified and maintained in a way similar to READ ONLY.
 It is ignored for transactions that are not SERIALIZABLE and READ ONLY.

 * When a transaction must be rolled back, we pick among the active transactions such that an immediate retry will not fail again on conflicts with the same transactions.

 * We use the PostgreSQL SLRU system to hold summarized information about older committed transactions to put an upper bound on RAM used.
 Beyond that limit, information spills to disk.
 Performance can degrade in a pessimal situation, but it should be